Fixed point subalgebras of lattice vertex operator algebras by an automorphism of order three: Introduction

 \section{Introduction}

 Let $V$ be a vertex operator algebra.
 For an automorphism $g$ of $V$ of finite order, the space $V^g = \{ v \in V\,|\, gv = v\}$ of fixed points is a subalgebra of $V$ called an orbifold of the vertex operator algebra $V$.
 It is conjectured in \cite{DVVV} that every irreducible $V^g$-module is contained in some irreducible untwisted or twisted $V$-module.
-It is also conjectured that $V^g$ is rational if $V$ is rational.
+It is also conjectured that if $V$ is rational and $C_2$-cofinite, then so is $V^g$.
 These conjectures have important meanings in the theory of vertex operator algebras.
 However, it is difficult to investigate an orbifold in general, even if the original vertex operator algebra $V$ is well understood.

 In the case where $V$ is the lattice vertex operator algebra $V_\Gamma$ associated with a positive definite even lattice $\Gamma$ and the automorphism $g$ is a canonical lift $\theta$ of the $-1$ isometry $\al \mapsto -\al$ of the lattice $\Gamma$, the orbifold $V_\Gamma^{\theta} = V_\Gamma^+$ has been studied extensively.
 In fact, the representation theory of $V_\Gamma^+$, that is, the classification of irreducible modules \cite{AD, DN} and the determination of fusion rules \cite{A, ADL}, together with the $C_2$-cofiniteness \cite{ABD, Yamskulna} of $V_\Gamma^+$ are established.